Curator4/io-tui/README.md

     - [ ] add disclaimer about partial use of AI to readme
     - [ ] social post

+pref before turnin
+- [ ] create ai with colors
+    - [ ] make entire programs color usage depend on a array of colors (palette)
+    - [ ] extend database with palette_json for ai
+    - [ ] update existing ais with palette on init
+    - [ ] ai creation
+        - [ ] call imgur link
+        - [ ] use https://github.com/cascax/colorthief-go to extract palette
+        - [ ] use https://github.com/qeesung/image2ascii to create ascii
+        - [ ] store ascii in ascii/name_ascii.txt
+        - [ ] store palette in model, or create and then return AI object with palette
+    - [ ] set it up as tool
+    - [ ] tool should call the set ai command too, and print short introduction
+- [ ] change ascii to be stored in database, not filepath
+- [ ] emoji github.com/kyokomi/emoji

 - [ ] features
     - [x] database
         - [x] tables/relations